-This guide on how to use a Famag dough mixer is a look into how I use a larger spiral mixer when making larger batches of bread dough here in my home kitchen.
+This guide on using a Famag mixer is a look into how I use a larger spiral mixer when making larger batches of sourdough bread dough in my home kitchen.
 The Famag IM-8S has an 8 kg dough capacity, a breaker bar, and a removable bowl.
-All great features for a spiral mixer, and in this post, I’ll go into how I use the mixer, its thoughtful design features, and a few things I wish it had.
+These are all great features for a spiral mixer, and in this post, I’ll go into how I use the mixer, its thoughtful design features, and a few things I wish it had.

-While I mostly mix the recipes here at The Perfect Loaf by hand, I sometimes use my KitchenAid stand mixer for enriched doughs or a Famag spiral mixer to mix larger bread dough batches.
-I feel like the Famag IM-8S is one of the best small spiral mixers with a breaker bar (I’ll go into what this is later in this guide).
+Here at The Perfect Loaf, I often mix bread dough by hand, though I do sometimes use my KitchenAid stand mixer for enriched doughs or a Famag spiral mixer to mix larger batches.
+The Famag IM-8S is one of the best small spiral mixers with a breaker bar (I’ll explain this later in this guide).

 Full disclosure: Pleasant Hill Grain gave me this mixer when it was first released for my feedback without any expectations.
-But I’ve received so many emails about the mixer that I thought I’d put together this comprehensive guide for all.
+But I’ve received so many emails about the mixer that I thought I’d put together this comprehensive guide.

 Real Quick: Do I Recommend the Famag Dough Mixer?

-Read on for how to use a Famag dough mixer, including what I like and don’t like about its design.
-But first, let’s talk about what a spiral mixer will do for us.
+Read on for instructions on how to use a Famag dough mixer, including what I like and dislike about its design.
+But first, let’s discuss what a spiral mixer can do for us.

 What is a Spiral Mixer?